devak23/literature-english/Mark Forsyth/The Etymologicon/README.md

 8. **lovelorn**: unhappy because of unrequited love. unrequited means (of a feeling, especially love) not returned.
 9. **debauchery**: excessive indulgence in sex, alcohol, or drugs.
 10. **depravity**: moral corruption; wickedness.

+---
+28-Dec-2024

+## 08: Bloody Typical Semantic Shifts
+- The word _dream_ comes from the Anglo-Saxon for _happiness_.
+- _Five minutes usually means never_.
+- _Soon_ was the Anglo-Saxon word for _now_.
+- _Naughty_ used to be a much more serious word than it is now, but it has been overused and lost its power.
+- If you were _naughty_ it used to mean that you were a _**no-human**_.
+It comes from exactly the same root as nought or nothing.
+Now it just means that you’re mischievous.
+- The most damning word is _probably_.
+Two thousand years ago the Romans had the word _probabilis_.
+If something was probabilis then it could be proved by experiment, because the two words come from the same root: _probare_.
+But probabilis got overused.
+Roman lawyers would claim that their case was probabilis, when it wasn’t.
+Roman astrologers would say that their predictions were probabilis when they weren’t.
+So by the time poor probably first turned up in English in 1387 it was already a poor, exhausted word whose best days were behind it, and only meant likely.

+### Vocabulary
+1. **gouged**: make (a groove, hole, or indentation) with or as with a sharp tool or blade.

+---
+29-Dec-2024